plenigo/plenigo.github.io/pages/sdks/java/includes/customer_mobile_secret.md

 ### Allow a third party to access the customer id using a mobile secret

-As a company, if you want to allow a third party so that they can query the customer id of a specific , you can do this using the sdk.
+As a company, if you want to allow a third party so that they can query the customer ID of a specific , you can do this using the sdk.

 There are a couple of steps that you have to do in order to do this:

-1. Configure an application id
+1. Configure an application ID
 2. Create a mobile secret
-3. Request the customer id
+3. Request the customer ID

 #### Configure an application id(only companies can do this)